jacobvarner/100-days-of-code/r1-log.md

 After completing the 'Front End Libraries' certificate, I wanted to go ahead and go back to the 'Responsive Web Design' certification since freeCodeCamp added a ton of new lessons and it looks odd that I have the following certifications but not the first one although I should already have the skills.
 Today I went through half of the 'Applied Visual Design' section which was a nice refresher into exactly what certain CSS attributes can do.

 ### R1D26

 While I intended to go back to complete the first certicate quickly as part of a refresher on things I already knew, I actually learned a lot about more advanced CSS propterties today.
 It was cool to really see how gradients and transformations work and how I can use them to make some pretty cool graphical animations with just pure CSS.

+### R1D27

+Today I started and finished the accessibility seciton in the freeCodeCamp Responsive Web Design certification.
+Some of these practices I already knew about and do my best to use them, but I was made aware of more advanced features added in HTML5 that I should use in my projects going forward.